Apodini/Apodini/Documentation/Relationship/Relationship.md

 ## 3. Using type information

-Checking the structure of the Webservice is already pretty powerful, but doesn't allow to link between handlers which are on the same level or on different paths of the path component tree.
+Checking the structure of the Webservice is already pretty powerful, but doesn't allow for relationships between handlers which are on the same level or on different paths of the path component tree.
 This chapter highlights how we can nonetheless retrieve relationship information by looking at type information.